 Most of these conditions happen when your immune system goes awry and attacks your own tissues.
 Sometimes it’s in your genes and other times it is a result of environmental conditions and factors like cigarette smoke, pollution, or an infection causing viruses and bacteria.
 In general, having certain gene variants can increase a person's susceptibility to rheumatic diseases, and factors in the environment may trigger the onset of the disease.

 Ayurveda has a holistic approach in that it treats not just the disease but the entire being.
-It takes into account the physical, intellectual, mental and spiritual aspects of the individual.
+It takes into account the physical, intellectual, mental, and spiritual aspects of the individual.
 Neurological disorders (Vatavyadhi) are considered as major critical diseases in Ayurveda because of their severity.
-The vital energy Vata is directly responsible for the nervous system – for the transmission of the cerebral signals to the organs, for the senses, feelings and thoughts.
-If one of the energies amongst the Vata, pitta or Kapha goes out of balance, then the functions of certain organs get disturbed and the organism develops illnesses.
+The vital energy Vata is directly responsible for the nervous system – for the transmission of the cerebral signals to the organs, for the senses, feelings, and thoughts.
+If one of the energies amongst the Vata, Pitta, or Kapha goes out of balance, then the functions of certain organs get disturbed and the organism develops illnesses.
 In the case with Vata, these are neurological diseases.

 Ayurveda, an ancient system of medicine, also dwells in detail about joint disorders like gout (vatarakta), arthritis (sandhivata), rheumatic diseases (amavata), and many more.
 Among these, amavata is a disease which is caused due to hypo-functioning of the digestive fire.
 It is a disease complex of which Rheumatic arthritis is a part.
 Ayurveda follows a defense strategy and it focuses its search on the etiological process, where disequilibrium at a higher level of physiology affects the gastrointestinal tract, causing an immune response that results in inflammation.

-According to Ayurvedi science, the toxins - ama is carried by imbalanced Vata and reaches Kapha (phlegm) predominant sites like joints, stomach, tendons, and ligaments.
-Being sticky by nature, the toxins block micro-channels (srotasa) which nourish the body.
+According to Ayurveda science, the toxins - ama is carried by imbalanced Vata and reaches Kapha (phlegm) predominant sites like joints, stomach, tendons, and ligaments.
+Being sticky by nature, the toxins block micro-channels (srotas) which nourish the body.
 When this ama accumulates in the joints, it produces the disease amavata and proceeds to spread all over the body.
 All channels like the arteries, intercellular spaces, and the pores in the cells in which nutrients flow through and nourish the body tissues, get partially blocked leading to a decreased supply of nutrients to body tissues and cells.
-And as a result immunity of the body gets lowered, appetite reduces and over time the body becomes weak.
+And as a result immunity of the body gets lowered, appetite reduces, and over time the body becomes weak.